wombleton/gitlaw-nz/acts/H/Health and Safety in Employment Act 1992.md

     *   (a) an inspector or another person has not taken enforcement action in respect of a matter; and

-    *   (b) the Secretary has notified relevant persons under [section 54(2)(a)][105] that an inspector has not and will not take enforcement action against any possible defendant in respect of the matter.
+    *   (b) WorkSafe has notified relevant persons under [section 54(2)(a)][175] that an inspector has not and will not take enforcement action against any possible defendant in respect of the matter.

     (2) On application, the District Court may extend the time for a person other than an inspector to file a charging document.

-    (3) An application under subsection (2) must be made within 1 month after receiving notice from the Secretary under subsection (1)(b).
+    (3) An application under subsection (2) must be made within 1 month after receiving notice from WorkSafe under subsection (1)(b).

     (4) The court must not grant an extension of time unless it is satisfied---

     *   (a) that another person wishes to decide whether to file a charging document in respect of that matter; and

-    *   (b) it is unreasonable, having regard to the time taken by an inspector to respond to the matter, to expect, or to have expected, the person to make that decision before the 6-month period referred to in [section 54B][107] expires; and
+    *   (b) it is unreasonable, having regard to the time taken by an inspector to respond to the matter, to expect, or to have expected, the person to make that decision before the 6-month period referred to in [section 54B][177] expires; and

-    *   (c) an application under [section 54D][109] has not been made.
+    *   (c) an application under [section 54D][179] has not been made.

     (5) The court must give the following persons an opportunity to be heard: